igor11191708/replicate-kit-swift/README.md

  **The work is still in progress...**

-*Disclaimer: It is not official toolkit for swift from Replicate I do it becouse I like this resource and I hope you'll get a lot new openings at least from knowing about [Replicate](https://replicate.com) through this package*

   ![The concept](https://github.com/The-Igor/replicate-kit-swift/blob/main/img/image_01.png)

 Replicate is a service that lets you run machine learning models with a few lines of code, without needing to understand how machine learning works.
 This package is the swift layer between Replicate API and your application.